Heroin is a highly addictive street drug derived from morphine, a common opiate used in medical settings for pain relief.

 What Causes Heroin Addiction?

 At first, the side effects of heroin may seem harmless when you first experiment with it.
-Unlike many other drugs, heroin usually doesn’t come with a hangover or ‘comedown’ the first few times you try it.
+However, unlike many other drugs, heroin usually doesn’t come with a hangover or ‘comedown’ the first few times you try it.

-People take heroin to feel a sense of euphoria, as well as relief from pain or difficulty in life.
+People take heroin to feel a sense of euphoria and relief from pain or difficulty in life.

 If you suffer from mental conditions like anxiety or depression, heroin may be especially appealing because of the pleasurable sense of contentment it provides.